 Being in the flesh3, we are enslaved to sin7 and death4.
 The only remedy for sin for us — receiving forgiveness6 and advocacy1 — is to die with Him (in baptism)7, raised to walk in the Spirit3 and wait eagerly for His saving return8,9.

 Baptism is for, not because of, the forgiveness of sins1, and is consistent with the purpose of John’s baptism3 that prepared the way.
-Jesus’ blood is the cleansing agent2,5,7,8,9 of sin and it’s only through “death” (e.g. baptism) that an individual contacts His blood6,7.
+Jesus’ blood fulfills the requirement10 and is the cleansing agent2,5,7,8,9 of sin.
+It is only through “death” (e.g. baptism) that an individual contacts His blood6,7.
 It’s just as Paul asked rhetorically, “Do you not know that all of us who have been baptized into Christ Jesus were baptized into his death?”6 and why Peter directly linked baptism to what saves us4.

 Determining God's pattern of salvation could be a helpful tool in understanding what God requires of us today.
 Many talk about God's plan of salvation, but what about God's pattern of salvation?
 Obviously, the system under which man is accountable to God has changed since Creation, but God doesn't change, and [more]

 We have assembled our top three salvation false doctrines.
 After tackling dozens of questions related to what the Bible (God) says about salvation and various false doctrines that are promoted by various denominations and [false] teachers, there are three especially that cut to the heart of one's saved condition [more]